caseyamcl/configula/README.md

 ## Using the Folder Loader - Config Folder Layout

-By default, the FileLoader, FileListLoader, and FolderLoader in Configula will load files with the following extensions:
+The folder loaders in Configula will load files with the following extensions (you can add your own loaders or override built-in ones; see below):

 * `php` - Configula will look for an array called `$config` in this file.
 * `json` - Uses the built-in PHP `json_decode()` function
 * `yaml` or `yml` - Uses the [Symfony YAML parser](https://symfony.com/doc/current/components/yaml.html)
 * `ini` - Uses the built-in PHP `parse_ini_file()` function

-The `ConfigFactory::loadPath()` loader will traverse directories in your configuration path recursively.
+The `ConfigFactory::loadPath($path)` method will traverse directories in your configuration path recursively.

-The `ConfigFactory::loadSingleDirectory()` will load your configuration in a single directory non-recursively.
+The `ConfigFactory::loadSingleDirectory($path)` method will load your configuration in a single directory non-recursively.

 ### Local Configuration Files

 In some cases, you may want to have local configuration files that override the default configuration files.
 There are two ways to do this:

-1. prefix the default configuration file extension with `.dist`(e.g. `config.dist.yml`), and name the local configuration file normally: `config.yml`
+1. prefix the default configuration file extension with `.dist` (e.g. `config.dist.yml`), and name the local configuration file normally: `config.yml`
 2. name the default configuration file normally (e.g. `config.yml`) and prefix `.local` to the extension for the local configuration file: `config.local.yml`.